The tremendous eruption of Mount Tambora in April 1815 was the most powerful volcanic eruption of the 19th century.

 The eruption and the tsunamis it triggered killed tens of thousands of people.
 And the magnitude of the explosion is difficult to fathom.

-It has been estimated that Mount Tambora stood approximately 12,000 feet tall before the 1815 eruption, and the top 4,000 feet of the mountain was completely obliterated.
+It has been estimated that Mount Tambora stood approximately 12,000 feet tall before the 1815 eruption, before the top one-third of the mountain was completely obliterated.

 Adding to the disaster's massive scale, the huge amount of dust blasted into the upper atmosphere by the Tambora eruption contributed to a bizarre and highly destructive weather event the following year.
 And 1816 became known as The Year Without a Summer.